Circuit City: Purchase by Systemax

 On November 2, 2012, it was announced that Systemax would drop both the CompUSA and Circuit City storefront brands by consolidating their businesses under the TigerDirect brand and website.
 This ended, after 63 years, the use of the Circuit City brand name.

 Circuit City Corporation

 It was reported in January 2016 that the Circuit City brand would be revived as Circuit City Corporation by area retail veteran Ronny Shmoel, who acquired the brand from Systemax.
 Circuit City was originally set to reopen in June 2016, but the postponed relaunch was announced at CES for February 15, 2018.
 On August 22, 2018, Circuit City Corporation officially relaunched the brand name as an online retailer and announced plans to begin operating as a store-within-a-store chain.
-It also planned to open some new Circuit City retail stores in the future, but never materialized.
+It also planned to open some new Circuit City retail stores in the future, but that never materialized.
 On December 13, 2023, Circuit City announced its intention to raise US$25M.
 Shmoel aims to establish strategic alliances (in alternative to brick-and-mortar stores) with undisclosed national enterprises (potentially including JCPenney) to launch a "Powered by Circuit City" initiative.